DaveBenham/VenomModules/README.md

 ![Benjolin Oscillator module image](doc/BenjolinOsc.png)
 A complex chaotic oscillator emulating the oscillator and rungler components of a Benjolin.
 Connect a resonant state variable filter, and you have a complete functional Benjolin.

+The Benjolin was invented by Rob Horkijk in 2009.
+It is a non-traditional / experimental electronic musical instrument that uses a small number of simple circuits and a minimal number of knobs to create an astonishing range of sounds and patterns.
+Extensive use of feedback and cross-modulation makes the Benjolin a chaotic sound source, with the ability to create stable patterns as well.

+I would like to create a complete Benjolin module, but I do not have the kowledge to create a resonant filter worthy of the Benjolin.
+So this module only includes the two oscillators and the Rungler.
+A separate filter module can be used in a patch to create a fully functioning Benjolin.

+There have been many variations of the Rungler.
+This module is based on the Eurorack version 2 of the Benjolin created by After Later Audio in collaboration with Rob Hordijk.

 The module is arranged in three vertical sections: OSC1, OSC2, and RUNGLER.

-The oscillators are digital with triangle and pulse outputs, and a frequency range of approximately 30 seconds / cycle, up to approximately 7.6 kHz.
-The oscillators are intentionally close to, but not exactly 1V/Octave.
+The oscillators are digital with triangle and pulse outputs.
+They are intentionally not exactly 1V/Octave.

 ### OSC1 (Oscillator 1)
-#### FREQ1 (Oscillator 1 Frequency) knob
+#### FREQ1 knob
 Sets the base frequency of oscillator one.
-Full counterclockwise is roughly 30 seconds per cycle.
+Fully counterclockwise is roughly 0.03 Hz (30 seconds per cycle).
 The oscillator cannot be modulated below this minimum frequency.
-The oscillator remains in LFO territory until about noon (the default) where it begins to transition to audio rates at 20Hz.
-Fully clockwise is around 7.6 kHz.
+The oscillator remains in LFO territory up through noon at about 15 Hz.
+A bit above that and it transitions to audio rates, with a maximum fully clockwise frequency of around 7.8 kHz.
 The oscillator can be modulated above the knob maximum.

 #### RUNG1 (Rungler 1) knob
 Controls how much the rungler signal modulates oscillator 1 frequency.
 The knob is a bipolar attenuverter ranging from -1 (100% inverted) to 1 (100%), with the default noon value of 0 (no modulation).